gabada/Sprint-Challenge-Lambda-Times-React/README.md

-- [ ] What are three different ways to style components in React?
+- [X] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    CSS - Easy, low barrier to entry, don’t need to install anything, no special setup.

+    Styled Components - Lets you write your CSS directly in your JavaScript files.
+You can also import your common style components and set props so you can make reusable CSS components.

+    ReactStrap/Bootstrap - Gives you pre-built components that are already styled using the bootstrap styling library, You don’t need to style your own elements just need to set your elements to the reactstrap classes.
+This saves you a lot of time.

 ## Project Setup